 - Developing productive relationships with key policy and decision makers, stakeholders and partners including the U.S. Congress, executive branch Department and agencies such as the Federal Emergency Management Agency, the Departments of Homeland Security and Health and Human Services and the National Security Staff as well as the private sector and academia;

 - Advocating for and advancing critical emergency management issues, such as the development of a post-disaster interim housing solution for dense urban environments and policies that significantly impact major metropolitan areas; and

 - Working to elevate the importance of strong and independent emergency management operations in major metropolitan areas.

 The activities of BCEM focuses on meeting the goals set forth above by fostering the promotion and exchange of experiences, best practices and lessons learned among its participants with the goal of preventing, protecting against, mitigating, preparing for, responding to and recovering from the full range of hazards that that may affect member jurisdictions.
 Such activities will include:

-- Planning and presenting conferences for the Big City Emergency Managers to share best practices and lessons learned with regard to preventing, protecting against, mitigating, preparing for, and responding to, and recovering from the full range of hazards;
+- Planning meetings for the Big City Emergency Managers to share best practices and lessons learned with regard to preventing, protecting against, mitigating, preparing for, and responding to, and recovering from the full range of hazards;

 - Providing subject matter expertise to government panels, study groups, policy makers, to inform policy decisions, strategies, and guidance that are reflective of the unique qualities of Big Cities;

 - Promoting the education and training of Big City Emergency Managers and their staff to improve the standard of performance and productivity;

 - Providing information and educational materials to the media, educational institutions, government and the public, in general, concerning the accomplishments of the Big City Emergency Management community;